qkloun/Cube/README.md

 - Zero dependencies - pure C implementation</li>
 - Cross-platform compatibility (Linux, macOS, Windows with appropriate terminal)</li>

-## Visual
+## Visual Experience
 The cube appears to rotate smoothly in 3D space, with each face represented by a different ASCII character, creating a distinctive visual pattern that clearly shows the cube's geometry and rotation.
+The perspective projection adds depth, making closer edges appear larger than distant ones.

-##
+## How it works
+The program uses fundamental 3D graphics techniques:
+1. **3D Coordinates** - Defines 8 vertices of a cube in 3D space
+2. **Rotation Matrices** - Applies mathematical transformations to rotate the cube around X, Y, and Z axes
+3. **Perspective Projection** - Converts 3D coordinates to 2D screen space with depth perception
+4. **ASCII Rendering** - Maps 3D points to terminal characters, creating the illusion of a solid object
+5. **Frame Loop** - Continuously updates rotation angles and re-renders for smooth animation

 ### Watch the video!
 <a href="https://www.youtube.com/watch?v=p09i_hoFdd0" target="_blank">